KenyansaAmenya/water-pump-prediction/README.md

 ## Known Notes and Limitations

-- `requirements.txt` is currently empty even though the project requires several Python packages.
-- `models/best_model.pkl` is currently an empty file and should not be treated as a valid model artifact.
-- `notebooks/water_pump_analysis.ipynb` is currently empty.
 - `app/app.py` imports FastAPI, not Flask.
 Some older project instructions refer to Flask deployment, but the current application is a FastAPI service.
 - The API uses relative model paths, so the working directory matters when starting the server.
 - The cleaned dataset has fewer rows than the raw data because the cleaning workflow drops rows with selected missing values.